somethingpolo/PyGameEnigma/README.md

 #### What you will see
 1. The set of letters with thin lines connected are the rotors
-2. The alpha letters pressed will light up at the bottom (Blue)
+2. The alpha letters pressed will light up at the right (Blue)
-3. The return letter will light up on the right (Blue)
+3. The return letter will light up on the right (Yellow)
 4. The path taken can be seen by the thick red line when you hold down the letter you want

 #### Lampboard
 - On the right
 - The corresponding letter will light up for each keypress

-#### Keyboard
-- On the bottom
-- Lights up the corresponding letter pressed
+- Blue for input
+- Yellow for output

 #### Rotor
 - Mapping of rotates randomized once at start
 - Outputs a corresponding index for a input index
 - Mapping shifts after each input press, till it rotates 1 full turn, going back to original mapping
-- Per a full turn, the rotor to the left shifts rotates once
+- Per a full turn, the rotor to the left shifts 1 position

 #### Plug Board / Reflector
 - The most left connector to reflect the signal back